noaa-nws-cpc/realtime-oni/docs/HOW-TO-RUN.md

 `$REALTIME_ONI/drivers/daily/update-archives.csh 20180601`

-will update the SST archive for June 1, 2018, and calculate the daily ONI for the 90 days ending June 1, 2018, and the March-May 2018 monthly ONI value.
+will update the SST archive for June 1, 2018, and calculate the daily ONI for the 1-, 14-, and 90-days ending June 1, 2018, and the March-May 2018 monthly ONI value.

 ### Rerunning for past dates